ejconlon/ltlspec/docs/Milestone1.md

 We offer two views on syntax for expressing a Theory, one textual for presentation and the other as an internal Haskell datatype for processing.

 The first follows `Rabe 2006` in a textual presentation similar to LF.
 We do not support declarations of additional sorts, only types, propositions, and axioms. `Set` and `Prop` are the only two sorts defined.
-For now, we only support base types, not type constructors.
+For now, we only support concrete base types, not type constructors nor polymorphic types.
 A theory in this form consists of a sequence of type definitions of the form `<Identifier> : <Sort>` (where we use `<>` here to indicate classes of elements for replacement).
 There are three classes of declarations:

 1. Type declarations of the form `<TypeName> : Set`
 2. User-defined proposition declarations of the form `<PropName> : <TypeName> -> <TypeName> -> Prop`.